 A day of outdoor pursuits will leave your mind feeling clearer, but the elements can take their toll on your complexion.
 Make sure that before you head out for the day, you shield your skin with an spf and follow with a touch of tinted moisturiser for a natural, long-lasting glow.
 In the evening, it's a good idea to replenish your skin with nourishment and moisture.
 First,

-We hope this post will assist your packing process, allowing you to be prepared for any handsome Jude Law’s arriving at your door (The Holiday film reference, in-case it didn’t click)!
-But also practical, yet effortlessly chic outfits for a true luxury weekend.
+We hope this post will assist your packing process, allowing you to be prepared for any handsome Jude Law’s arriving at your door (The Holiday film reference, in-case it didn’t click!)

 And one final piece of advice, HAVE FUN!